attrung/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection
- This is a Credit Card Fraud Detection I trained while working on an online course
+ This is a Credit Card Fraud Detection I trained while working on the Eduonix online course